It’s a bird! It’s a plane! It’s the world-famous Atlantic City Airshow – Thunder over the Boardwalk, returning to the seaside resort on August 22!

 Arken is commanding officer and lead pilot for the Geico Skytypers, a squadron of six vintage World War II aircraft that performs precision flight maneuvers at airshows around the United States.
-The team will roar into town Wednesday, August 13 for the 12th annual Atlantic City Airshow, Thunder over the Boardwalk, to be held from 11:30am to 3:30pm.

 “It’s awesome,” says Arken.
 “Every show we do is spectacular, but I particularly enjoy Atlantic City, for the sheer number of people who turn out.
 When I make that first turn and see the beach and Boardwalk packed with people, people waving on hotel rooftops, it’s really cool.”

 As their name suggests, the Skytypers do skywriting in puffs of smoke.
 Most planes that spell out names or create midair images do it laboriously, one letter at a time, using the craft’s thick emissions trail.
 “We’re the only guys in the country that do it digitally at altitude, through a computer,” says Arken.
 “We can do 25 letters in a minute and a half.”
 This year, the flyboys will also race the Geico Offshore Race Team, with two airplanes flying 20 feet above a powerboat going 140 miles per hour.
 Talk about high velocity!

 The Skytypers are just part of this year’s fun.
 Also in the lineup are the U.S. Army Golden Knights parachute team, who will kick off the show with a flag jump followed by a “mass exit” of parachutists from the aircraft.